gwijthoff/digitalmedia/index.md

 ### March 21: privacy 1

+[A DIY Guide to Feminist Cybersecurity](https://hackblossom.org/cybersecurity/), curated by HACK*BLOSSOM

-Readings announced as events unfold.
+Further readings announced as events unfold.

 **Exercise:** Data Detox 7: Creating a New You

 ### March 23: privacy 2

-Readings announced as events unfold.
+Further readings announced as events unfold.

 ### March 28: habits 1